Library

 Customer support is going to make or break your experience with the insights platform you choose.

-You want a team of knowledgeable, REAL people to help you set things up, customize the software to your business’s needs, and solve issues as soon as they arise.
+That is why You want a team of knowledgeable, REAL people to help you set things up, customize the software to your business’s needs, and solve issues as soon as they arise.

 You also want a tool that guides you on adding new features and walks you through how to interpret advanced data.